shiwano/typhen/README.md

 > Generates code or documentation from TypeScript.

-The definition and the template given:
+The definition and the template:

 ```ts
 interface Foo {